This accessibility statement applies to all content published on healthservice.hse.ie/staff.

 If you need information on this website in a different format email email@example.com.
 We will get back to you within 7 days.

 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact firstname.lastname@example.org.

 If you are not happy with our response, or you want to raise an accessibility issue that is not related to this website, you can make a complaint online at the HSE complaints and feedback section.

 This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

 The content that is not accessible is listed below.
-We aim to fix these issues by December 2022 and to carry out a new audit in January 2023.
+We aim to fix these issues by the start of July 2023 and to carry out a new audit in July 2023 .

 Content that is non-accessible

 - Some images are missing suitable alternative text.

 - Some pages have content with fixed line height and text spacings that cannot be modified.

 - Some user interface components cannot be programmatically determined by all users.